redpesk-core/afb-app-manager/doc/afm-user-daemon.md

          Can be repeated.

     -r
     --root directory

-         Includes the root application directory to
+         Includes root application directory or directories when passing multiple rootdir to
-         the database base of applications.
+         applications database.

-         Note that the default root directory for applications is always added.
-It is defined to be /usr/share/afm/applications (may change).
+         Note that default root directory for

-         Can be repeated.
+         applications is always added.
+In current version /usr/share/afm/applications is used as default.

     -m
     --mode (local|remote)